gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 ## Assisted GNSS with SUPL v1.0

-One way of accelerating a GPS receiver's time to first fix is to use assistance data from a Secure User Plane Location (SUPL) server.
+One way of accelerating a GNSS receiver's Time-To-First-Fix is to use assistance data from a Secure User Plane Location (SUPL) server.
 SUPL is a standard produced by the Open Mobile Alliance (OMA) that allows a device such as a mobile phone to connect to a location server using the TCP/IP protocol, and to request assistance data for location.

 In order to retrieve that information from a SUPL server, the device to be located needs to send some information, namely its Location Area Identity (which uniquely identifies a location area within a mobile network, and consists of the Mobile Country Code, the Mobile Network Code and the Location Area Code) and the Cell ID to which the device is connected.